wasmerio/wasmer.io/_posts/wasmer-go-embedding-1.0.md

 compilation time.
 And that's why we are happy to announce that `wasmer-go` now embeds the Singlepass compiler too by default!

-Double announce: When execution performance really matters for you, you can now use the LLVM compiler too!
-Even if the default `libwasmer`s embedded inside `wasmer-go` do not provide a support for LLVM _yet_ (we are working on it), the entire API already support it.
-It is really easy to use your own custom `libwasmer` and build against it (see below about the `custom_wasmer_runtime` tag).
+Double announcement: When execution performance really matters to you, you can now use the LLVM compiler too!
+Even if the default `libwasmer`s embedded inside `wasmer-go` does not provide a support for LLVM _yet_ (we are working on it), the entire API already supports it.
+It is really easy to use your own custom `libwasmer` that includes LLVM and build against it (see below about the `custom_wasmer_runtime` tag).

 Cranelift will continue to be the default compiler.
 To change that behaviour, one needs to create a new configuration for the engine and